getbraincloud/braincloud-docs/docs/api/2_capi/friend/findusersbyuniversalidstartingwith.md

 Parameter | Description
 --------- | -----------
 searchText | The substring to search for.
 Minimum length of 3 characters. maxResults | Maximum number of results to return.
+If there are more the message.